wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-Links.md

 - [HttpRouter #Project#](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well.

-- [2017-Visualizing Concurrency in Go · divan's blog](http://divan.github.io/posts/go_concurrency_visualize/): One of the strongest sides of Go programming language is a built-in concurrency based on Tony Hoare’s CSP paper.
-Go is designed with concurrency in mind and allows us to build complex concurrent pipelines.
-But have you ever wondered - how various concurrency patterns look like?

-- [2017-Profiling Go](http://www.integralist.co.uk/posts/profiling-go/): We dive into the techniques and tools available for profiling Go applications

 - [Slack-Term #Project#](https://github.com/erroneousboat/slack-term): A Slack client for your terminal.

 # Tool